gextech/mortero/README.md

     -I, --ignore-from   Extract and set ignore rules from any given files, e.g. `-I.gitignore`
-    -X, --exclude       Files matching exclude rules are not processed, e.g. `-X{lib,shared,components}`
+    -X, --exclude       Files matching exclude rules are not processed, e.g. `-X "{lib,shared,components}"`

-    -M, --modules       Enable web_modules and sets the destination folder, on this mode all bundling is disabled --paths         Configure additional folders to lookup imports, e.g. `-Mweb_components;vendor`
+    -M, --modules       Enable web_modules and sets the destination folder, also on this mode all bundling gets disabled --paths         Configure additional folders to lookup imports, e.g. `-Mweb_components;vendor`